webern/mx/README.md

 *MusicXML Class Library* unit testing is not comprehensive, but it is extensive.
 I believe every class has at least some unit tests and most functions have at least one test.
 The philosophy is lightweight TDD.
 The tests are not necessarily written first, but a function/class/feature is not considered complete until unit tests have been written.

 ### Known Issues and Todo List
 - There is no easy way to "deep copy" anything.
-Each element and attributesclass needs a "clone" function.
+Each element and attributes class needs a "clone" function.
 Alternatively each makeSomething() could be overloaded to create a clone.
 - XsID uniqueness is not constrained...  it should be.
 - XsIDREF's, especially in the ScorePartList are not constrained to relate to the PartList XsID's.
 Thus it is possible to create an unparsable MusicXML document.
 A feature should be added to enforce this one-to-one constraint.
 - A (substantial) new feature should be added to represent and interact with the MusicXML document by way of a standard XML DOM structure.
 This XML DOM structure should be presented via pure virtual interfaces so that users can wrap their favorite XML DOM program (Xerces, TinyXML, etc) with the *MusicXML Class Library* DOM for easy integration.